 A grader or lumber grader is an individual who works at a commercial establishment grading lumber, lumber yard, or sawmill.
 Lumber graders work with softwood and hardwood species for the identification of their grade, dimension, and any other qualities.
 They are responsible for working with inspectors and mill employees to ascertain whether logs are good for lumber or pulp.
 Their duties also include lumber scanning and labeling.
 They should be equipped with skills that include attention to detail, knowledge, and hard work.

-In this section, we compare the average agricultural produce sorter annual salary with that of a potato inspector.
-Typically, potato inspectors earn a $19,239 higher salary than agricultural produce sorters earn annually.
+If we compare the average agricultural produce sorter annual salary with that of a potato inspector, we find that potato inspectors typically earn a $19,239 higher salary than agricultural produce sorters make annually.

 These skill sets are where the common ground ends though.
-An agricultural produce sorter responsibility is more likely to require skills like "celery," "sales sheets," "identification numbers," and "discards."
-Whereas a potato inspector requires skills like "usda," "diagnostic tests," "conduct surveys," and "foreign materials."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of an agricultural produce sorter are more likely to require skills like "celery," "sales sheets," "identification numbers," and "discards."
+On the other hand, a job as a potato inspector requires skills like "usda," "diagnostic tests," "conduct surveys," and "foreign materials."
+As you can see, what employees do in each career varies considerably.

 On average, potato inspectors reach higher levels of education than agricultural produce sorters.
 Potato inspectors are 11.1% more likely to earn a Master's Degree and 0.0% less likely to graduate with a Doctoral Degree.

-Next up, we have the apple inspector profession to look over.
-This career brings along a higher average salary when compared to an agricultural produce sorter annual salary.
-In fact, apple inspectors salary difference is $12,904 higher than the salary of agricultural produce sorters per year.
+A career as a apple inspector brings a higher average salary when compared to the average annual salary of an agricultural produce sorter.
+In fact, apple inspectors salary is $12,904 higher than the salary of agricultural produce sorters per year.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, agricultural produce sorter responsibilities are more likely to require skills like "celery," "sales sheets," "identification numbers," and "discards."
-Meanwhile, a apple inspector might be skilled in areas such as "usda," "macos," "cnc," and "graders."
+Meanwhile, an apple inspector has duties that require skills in areas such as "usda," "macos," "cnc," and "graders."
 These differences highlight just how different the day-to-day in each role looks.

-On the topic of education, apple inspectors earn similar levels of education than agricultural produce sorters.
-In general, they're 0.0% less likely to graduate with a Master's Degree and 0.0% less likely to earn a Doctoral Degree.
+Apple inspectors earn similar levels of education than agricultural produce sorters in general.
+They're 0.0% less likely to graduate with a Master's Degree and 0.0% less likely to earn a Doctoral Degree.

-The sorter/packer profession generally makes a higher amount of money when compared to the average salary of agricultural produce sorters.
-The difference in salaries is sorter/packers making $4,698 higher than agricultural produce sorters.
+An average sorter/packer eans a higher salary compared to the average salary of agricultural produce sorters.
+The difference in salaries amounts to sorter/packers earning a $4,698 higher average salary than agricultural produce sorters.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, an agricultural produce sorter is likely to be skilled in "celery," "sales sheets," "identification numbers," and "discards," while a typical sorter/packer is skilled in "defective products," "pallet jack," "safety regulations," and "assembly line."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, an agricultural produce sorter is likely to be skilled in "celery," "sales sheets," "identification numbers," and "discards," while a typical sorter/packer is skilled in "defective products," "pallet jack," "safety regulations," and "assembly line."

-When it comes to education, sorter/packers tend to earn similar education levels than agricultural produce sorters.
+When it comes to education, sorter/packers tend to earn similar degree levels compared to agricultural produce sorters.
 In fact, they're 0.4% more likely to earn a Master's Degree, and 0.1% more likely to graduate with a Doctoral Degree.